Ksys-info/mdr-w08/README.md

 ![knot](images/knot.png)

-9, Replace the inserts and enjoy you headphones.
+9, Replace the inserts and enjoy your headphones.